aufau/SaberMod/README.rst

   8192 - No Kicks        16384 - With Kicks
   =====================  =====================  =====================

+g_infiniteAmmo 0
+  Players spawn with infinite ammo for all weapons.

 g_instagib 0
   Enable simple instagib mode for all weapons.
 Splash does no damage.